Bulk Apply

 Section titled “Priority”- Explicit

-[Attribute]on a method always wins — Apply rules don’t override existing attributes - Apply rules add virtual aspects to methods that don’t already have them
+[Attribute]on a method/class/interface always wins — Apply rules don’t override existing attributes - Apply rules add virtual aspects to methods that don’t already have them

 - Project-wide defaults (